Above: Milner Sofa Bed in Blue

 Sofa beds have come a long way in the last few years, particularly compact sofa beds for small spaces and modern living.
-There’s now a fantastic choice of small sofa beds in very contemporary designs but before buying a sofa bed (for any size space), it’s important to think about how often it will get used as a sofa and as a bed.
+I’m pleased to report that you’ll find a wide range of exciting shapes and colours of small sofa beds in lots of contemporary styles.

 – Do you need a sofa bed to go into a spare room?
-Space may be very tight, particularly if the room has multiple uses, e.g. as home office too, so the sofa bed needs to take up as little room as possible.
-It will only be used as a bed when you have visitors, and isn’t your main sofa either.
+Space may be very tight, particularly if the room has multiple uses, e.g. home office.
+So the sofa bed needs to take up as little room as possible.
+But it will only be used as a bed when you have visitors, and won’t be your main sofa.

 – Are you looking for a sofa bed for the lounge?
-It will only be an occasional guest bed, but it’s your main sofa, so comfort – and good looks – are crucial.
+It will only be an occasional guest bed, but it’s your main sofa.
+So comfort – along with good looks – are crucial.

-– Or maybe you live in a studio flat and your sofa bed needs to be both main sofa and your bed every night.
+– Does your sofa bed need to be both main sofa and your bed every night?
 Functionality, sturdiness and ease of conversion from sofa to bed are all important, as are looks and comfort.

 Not sure where to start?
 Take a look – we’ve rounded up our Top 10 contemporary sofa beds for small spaces, with choices for all the above scenarios:

-First off, sofa beds where the back folds flat with a ratchet mechanism.
-This style of sofa bed is perfect for longer, thinner spaces, where you have room for a full width sofa, but not much space into the middle of the room.
-There are also no cushions to take off these sofa beds, so they’re ideal for really small spaces.
+First off, then, are sofa beds where the back folds flat with a ratchet mechanism.
+This style of sofa bed is perfect for longer, thinner spaces where you have room for a full width sofa, but not much space into the middle of the room.
+Another benefit of this style is that they have fixed seats, so there are no seat cushions to take off and need storage space for come bedtime.

-The simple lines and uncluttered design of the Yoko sofa bed from MADE make it the ideal sofa bed for a small room.
+1. The simple lines and uncluttered design of the Yoko sofa bed from MADE make it the ideal sofa bed for a small room.
 It has a sprung foam seat and back, and a fabric-covered frame at the front.
-Shown here in dark grey, it also comes in other colours including black, neutrals and a bright, zingy orange.

 Moving on now to small sofa beds where the length of the mattress unfolds out into the room.
 These are the best style of sofa bed when you don’t have space for a wide sofa.
-They are usually available in very compact sizes, but often with a choice of either 2 or 3 seater options so you can pick the size that works best for your room.
+They’re usually available in very compact sizes, but often with a choice of either 2 or 3 seater options.
+Which means you have the option to pick the size that works best for your room.